loganthorneloe/ml-road-map/README.md

 ## Support this guide

-Don't forget star this repo and [following me on X](https://x.com/loganthorneloe) to support this guide.
+Don't forget to star this repo and [following me on X](https://x.com/loganthorneloe) to support this guide.

 _Last Updated January 2024_